-Shenton Architects is a New York based practice with experience in residential, commercial and institutional projects of varied scales.
-The partnership is led by Carl Shenton, RIBA and Emily Shenton, AIA LEED AP.
+Shenton Architects is a design focused New York based practice with experience in residential, commercial and institutional projects of varied scales.
+The partnership is led by Carl Shenton, RIBA and Emily Shenton, AIA LEED.

 The common theme that ties our projects together is the search for unique modern solutions, tailored to each client’s specific requirements and interests.